dhruv-0511/amazon_automation/README.md

-FastAPI Amazon Automation
+# FastAPI Amazon Automation

-This project utilizes FastAPI to implement Amazon automation functionalities.
-Features include automatic ordering of the product link you provide.
-Explore the codebase to understand FastAPI integration and Amazon automation techniques.
+This project leverages FastAPI to automate various functionalities on Amazon.
+Its primary feature includes automated product ordering based on the provided product link.
+Explore the codebase to gain insights into FastAPI integration and Amazon automation techniques.

-Key Features:
+## Key Features:

-FastAPI implementation for robust web services.
+- FastAPI implementation for creating robust web services.
-Amazon automation for order processing.
+- Amazon automation capabilities for streamlined order processing.
-Data analysis tools for insights into Amazon sales and performance.
+- Data analysis tools for gaining insights into Amazon sales and performance.

-Getting Started:
+## Getting Started:

-1) Clone the repository to your local machine.
+1. Clone the repository to your local machine.
-2) Install dependencies from the requirements.txt file.
+2. Install dependencies from the requirements.txt file.
-3) Run the FastAPI server using command: uvicorn main:app --reload.
+3. Run the FastAPI server using the command: `uvicorn main:app --reload`.
-4) Access the API endpoints by going to localhost:8000/docs#/.
+4. Access the API endpoints by navigating to `localhost:8000/docs#/`.
-5) Click on post api of initiate amazon automation.
+5. Click on the POST API to initiate Amazon automation.
-6) Provide the email, password of your amazon account(there is no data stored) and product link.
+6. Provide your Amazon account email, password (no data stored), and the product link.
-7) Click on Execute.
+7. Click on "Execute" to trigger the automation process.

-Contact:
+## Contact:

-For any inquiries or support, please contact dhruvgolani0504@gmail.com.
+For inquiries or support, please reach out to dhruvgolani0504@gmail.com.

-Note:
+## Note:

-This project is for educational and demonstration purposes only.
-Use it responsibly and in compliance with Amazon's terms of service and API usage policies.
-Usage of this project for commercial use can lead to legal issues.
+This project serves educational and demonstration purposes exclusively.
+Please use it responsibly and in accordance with Amazon's terms of service and API usage policies.
+Any commercial use of this project may lead to legal implications.

 Happy Automating!